BuiltonDev/builton-examples/webhook/user_created_slack_alert/README.md

 # User Created > Slack Alert

-This example demonstrates how to send yourself a Slack Alert whenever a new user registers to your BuiltOn company.
+This example demonstrates how to send yourself a Slack Alert whenever a new user registers to your company on Builton.
 It uses the [BuiltOn](https://builton.dev) webhooks, a custom [Slack App](https://api.slack.com/apps) and the [Serverless](https://serverless.com) framework to create an [AWS Lambda](https://aws.amazon.com/lambda/) function.

 # Install Locally